-The accompanying unaudited condensed financial statements have been prepared in accordance with generally accepted accounting principles for interim financial reporting and should be read in conjunction with the consolidated financial statements of Global Resource Corporation included in Form 10-K for the year ending December 31, 2007.
+The accompanying unaudited condensed financial statements have been prepared in accordance with generally accepted accounting principles for interim financial reporting and should be read in conjunction with the consolidated financial statements of Global Resources Corporation included in form 10-K for the year ending December 31, 2007.
 Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the six months ended June 30, 2008 are not necessarily indicative of the results that may be expected for the year ended December 31, 2008.
+Operating results for the nine months ended September 30, 2008 are not necessarily indicative of the results that maybe expected for the year ended December 31, 2008.
+The figures from the condensed balance sheet as of December 31, 2007 are derived from the audited balance sheet per form 10-K for year ended December 31, 2007.

-Global Resource Corporation (the Company") was formed on July 19, 2002 in the State of New Jersey under the name Carbon Recovery Corporation as a development stage company.
-The Company's business plan is to research and develop and market the business of decomposing petroleum-based materials, including shale deposits, tar sands, capped oil wells, waste oil streams and tires, by subjecting them to variable frequency microwave radiation at specifically selected frequencies for a time sufficient to at least partially decompose the materials, converting the materials into oils and alternative petroleum products.
+Global Resource Corporation (the Company") was formed on July 19, 2002 in the state of New Jersey under the name Carbon Recovery Corporation as a development stage company.
+The Company's business plan is to research and develop and market the business of decomposing petroleum-based materials by subjecting them to variable frequency microwave radiation ("Technology") at specifically selected frequencies for a time sufficient to at least partially decompose the materials, converting the materials into industrial products and chemicals and easily disposable waste material.

-The Company's business goals are as follows:
+The Company's business goals for exploitation of the Technology are as follows: